philmcminn/new-paper/README.md

 there are some words that are still used in every day British English that have disappeared from American English.
 These words sound odd and quaint to the American ear (so you may find them silently corrected in your paper, especially if working with an American collaborator).
-Top of the annoyance list to my American colleagues is the word "whilst".
+Top of the annoyance list appears to be the word "whilst".
 Use "while" instead.
 (It just sounds better anyway, IMO.)

 ### Numbers